GoodDollar/GoodSDKs/packages/identity-sdk/README.md

 ### Using the Wagmi SDK

-The Identity SDK is built on top of `Wagmi` and provides React hooks for interacting with the Identity smart contracts.
+The Identity SDK is built on top of `Wagmi` and provides a React hook for interacting with the Identity smart contracts.
 It abstracts the complexity of blockchain interactions, making it easier to integrate identity functionalities into your React applications.

 #### Initialization